helm/helm-www/content/en/docs/chart_best_practices/conventions.md

 ## Chart Names

-Chart names should be lower case letters and numbers.
+Chart names must be lower case letters and numbers.
 Words _may_ be separated with dashes (-):

 Examples: